Staycations have been getting more and more popular as people want to save money or have shorter breaks.

 I haven’t been ‘on holidays’ for about a decade, and this comes after a long time of travelling at least twice per year!
 Staying home doesn’t mean I don’t get to experience tourist activities and enjoy my time off, I just do it in a different way.

-So, what can you do if you holiday at home?
-Well, it mostly depends on where you live and what you enjoy.
-But here are some ideas.
+So, what can you do if you stay at home for your holidays?
+Well, it mostly depends on where you live and what you enjoy, but here are some ideas.

 A hike doesn’t need to be miles and miles in the wilderness, a gentle walk around the local green spaces counts too.
 Extra points for paying attention to local information signs or carrying with you a local wildlife handbook.